carpentries-incubator/workflows-nextflow/episodes/01-getting-started-with-nextflow.md

 <br>

-However, as workflows become  larger and more complex the management of the programming logic and software becomes difficult.
+However, as workflows become larger and more complex, the management of the programming logic and software becomes difficult.

 ##  Workflow management systems

-Recently Workflow Management  Systems (WfMS), such as Snakemake, Galaxy and Nextflow have  emerged specifically to manage  computational data-analysis workflows in field such as Bioinformatics, Imaging, Physics, and Chemistry.
+Recently Workflow Management Systems (WfMS), such as Snakemake, Galaxy, and Nextflow have emerged specifically to manage computational data-analysis workflows in fields such as Bioinformatics, Imaging, Physics, and Chemistry.

 These *Workflow management systems* contain multiple features that simplify the development, monitoring, execution and sharing of pipelines.

 Key features include;

 * **Run time management**: Management of program execution on the operating system and splitting tasks and data up to run at the same time in a process called parallelisation.
-* **Software management**: Use of software management technology like container, such as docker or singularity, that packages up code and all its dependencies so the application run reliably from one computing environment to another.
+* **Software management**: Use of software management technology like containers, such as docker or singularity, that packages up code and all its dependencies so the application runs reliably from one computing environment to another.
-* **Portability & Interoperability**: Workflow written on one system can be run on another computing infrastructure e.g. local computer vs compute cluster.
+* **Portability & Interoperability**: Workflows written on one system can be run on another computing infrastructure e.g. local computer vs compute cluster.
 * **Reproducibility**: The use of Software management systems and a pipeline specification means that the workflow will produces the same results when re-run, including on different computing platforms.

 ## Nextflow Basic concepts

-Nextflow is a workflow management system that combines a runtime environment ,software that is designed to run other software, and a *programming domain specific language (DSL)* that eases the writing of computational pipelines.
+Nextflow is a workflow management system that combines a runtime environment, software that is designed to run other software, and a *programming domain specific language (DSL)* that eases the writing of computational pipelines.

 Nextflow is built around the idea that Linux is the lingua franca of data science.
 Nextflow follows Linux "small pieces loosely joined" philosophy : in which many simple but powerful command-line and scripting tools that, when chained together, facilitate more complex data manipulations.